 One line of Claire's research focuses on the role meta-awareness plays in the dynamic changes between states of mind wandering and focused attention.
-Another line examines the relationship between mind wandering and creativity.
+Another line examines the relationship between mind wandering, creativity and curiosity.

 Alissa’s research investigates the roles of mindsets and self-regulatory strategies on cognitive and affective malleability.
 Another focus of her research explores the fidelity and efficacy of mindfulness-based training programs

 John Protzko's current research explores the field of meta-science, studying the assumptions and processes of science and scientists.